 Here’s my gut feeling: this is nothing more than political interference from the federal Liberal government.

-We know they hate the fact that we exposed what was going on at CFB Borden regarding the Christmas food drive.
+We know the Liberals hate the fact that we exposed what was going on at CFB Borden regarding the Christmas food drive.
 That’s the real reason why we couldn’t give your donations to CFB Borden in the first place.

 And we know the Liberals hate the fact that we’ve made the point that the wonderful men and women who serve in the Canadian Forces can barely make ends meet while jihadi terrorists get rewarded with millions of taxpayer dollars.